DoniaEid/-Generative-AI-/units/fundamentals of large language models.md

    * Lower number → the model focuses on the most probable words (more deterministic).

    * Higher number → the model becomes more creative and random, even less probable words may appear.

+## What Meaning of Hallucination in LLMs?

+    Hallucination = the model outputs incorrect or fabricated information, even if the question is clear.

+    In other words, the model “makes up” answers or data that don’t exist or are wrong.

+🔹 Examples

+    * Asking the model for a famous person’s birth date → it gives an incorrect date.

+    * Asking for a book name → it invents a book that doesn’t exist.

+## Why  Hallucination in LLMs happens?

+    * The model relies on probabilities of the next words.

+    * If the context is unclear or the model is uncertain, it may choose an incorrect word or sentence → hallucination.

+    * The more precise and factual the information requested, the more accurate the output; the more vague or general the request, the higher the chance of hallucination.

+FACT:
+  The main solution to reduce hallucination in large language models (LLMs) is to provide the model with accurate and complete context, so it has enough information before generating an answer.